 Pricing & Availability

 The Ulysse Nardin Diver 42 will come on sale at the beginning of the year 2019.
-At €5800 – 6800 the watch is overpriced if you take into account the plebeian movement that powers it.
+At €5800 – 6800, it is overpriced if you take into account the plebeian movement that powers it.
 On the other hand, if money wasn’t an issue, yours truly would be the first one to throw a handful of cash into the monitor demanding the Swiss brand to take his money right now.
 I mean, the watch is so beautiful, it almost hurts.

 Photos: Ulysse Nardin